mojumi-alt/rotee/README.md

 # What is this?

-This is a drop-in replacement for tee with built-in logrotate.
+This is a drop-in replacement for tee with built-in logrotate. (rotating tee = rotee)

 # Why would i need this?